How we lower our impact

 - Design & production of our sustainable homeware products: We do all our design, production and testing here in Spain.

-- Transportation, packaging and logistics: We don’t use any plastic in our packaging, ship through the postal service, and use our bike for all local trips.
+- Transportation, packaging and logistics: We don’t use any plastic in our packaging, ship Carbon Neutral internationally , and use our bike for all local trips.
 To clean we use natural products like bicarbonate of soda, white vinegar and mild soaps in our premises.

 - Communication with our customers & collaboration: We run a zero waste business.
 As well as helping you reduce your waste at home, we reduce our own waste, CO2 emissions and energy consumption.
-We use 100% EKOenergy certified renewable energy and contribute to the Climate Fund.
-We maximize the lifespan of our electronic devices and we even geek out about minimizing the resources used by this website and carefully select our hosting partner.
+We use 100% EKOenergy certified renewable energy and in doing so contribute to the UN Climate Fund.
+We maximize the lifespan of our electronic devices and we even geek out about minimizing the resources used by this website by working with Siteground, a hosting partner committed to sustainability.

 UN Sustainable Development Goals